Coffee is a drink enjoyed by millions. And the latest research suggests that it might provide a range of health benefits.

 Diet, physical activity, and stress levels all contribute to how much chronic inflammation is present in your body.

-14. Decreases risk of heart failure
+14. Decreases the risk of heart disease

 Coffee and health considerations